Short-Term Disability Insurance

 These policies are generally intended to cover temporary disabilities that policyholders recover from relatively quickly.
 Many short-term disability policies will cover as much as 60% of your income during a benefit period.
 Some policies will have maximum caps, which limit the total benefits you can receive.

-What Qualifies for Short Term Disability
+What Qualifies for Short Term Disability Benefits?

 Our Fort Lauderdale short-term disability attorney can review your policy and help you understand what types of benefits you can expect to receive.
 When a qualifying event occurs, you will submit a claim explaining the injury or illness that temporarily limits or eliminates your ability to work.
 You will typically need a medical professional to agree that you are unable to work.
-Events that can warrant a short-term disability claim include:

 • Pregnancy complications and childbirth